As a global university, Cambridge disseminates the results of its teaching and research to a worldwide audience.

 A wealth of Cambridge teaching and research is available to all through online audio and video resources.

-The examinations offered by the University’s international examinations group, Cambridge Assessment, through two international boards – Cambridge International Examinations (CIE), the world’s largest provider of international school qualifications, and Cambridge English, one of the two largest global providers of ESOL qualifications – are taken each year by approximately eight million candidates in over 170 different countries.
+The examinations offered by the University’s international examinations group, Cambridge Assessment, through two international boards – Cambridge Assessment International Education, the world’s largest provider of international school qualifications, and Cambridge Assessment English, one of the two largest global providers of ESOL qualifications – are taken each year by approximately eight million candidates in over 170 different countries.

 Cambridge University Press (CUP) is the oldest publishing house in the world.
 Its purpose is to further the University's objective of advancing learning, knowledge and research.
 CUP is a global publisher with over 50 offices across the globe.
 It publishes over 50,000 titles by authors from over 100 countries, bringing thousands of subjects and millions of ideas to the world.